snyk/jobs/Head-of-Product.md

 ## Head of Product - London or Israel

 We are looking for a senior head of product, based in one of our main offices in London or Tel Aviv.

-In this role, you will , to lead all product management activities, set and drive a prioritised backlog, and work closely with customers and engineering to make sure we
+In this role, you will own all product management activities, translating our vision and user feedback into product needs and working closely with engineering to make it a reality.
+You will also work regularly with customers and prospects, balancing high-touch enterprise customer interactions with understanding the many thousands of users who use your product self serve.

+Over time, you'll have the opportunity to build, lead and grow a product team, scaling up as our company hits its next growth stages.
+You will be a part of the company's leadership, and will influence practically all parts of the company.
+You will be reporting directly to the CEO.

 ### Responsibilities